New Construction for a Mixed-Use Building

 Dense city-dwelling designed with the resident and developer in mind.

-The project activates the northern blocks of the Roosevelt commercial corridor with increased density and street-facing commercial spaces, such as restaurants and bars.
+The project activates the northern blocks of the Roosevelt commercial corridor with increased density and street-facing commercial spaces including a new location for Armistice Coffee serving both coffee and cocktails, and a soon-to-be-opening coworking space, Seven Starlings Workloft.

-The building concept is structured around an interior alleyway, granting pedestrians a dynamic experience while passing through on their way to the Roosevelt light rail station (expected 2021 completion), the bus stop, and the various cultural activities the Roosevelt neighborhood has to offer.
+The building concept is structured around an interior alleyway, granting pedestrians a dynamic experience while passing through on their way to the future Roosevelt light rail station, the bus stop, and the various cultural activities the Roosevelt neighborhood has to offer.

 This is a milestone project for Board & Vellum, as it was the first to integrate our architecture, interior design, and landscape architecture studios all on one project.